mfelleisen/Qwirkle/Referee/README.md

 - exn-s raised internally
 - can terminate overly long calls.

-The module introduces a form `xxsend`, which combines `xsend` with a case analysis for all possible results.
+The module introduces a form `xsend+`, which combines `xsend` with a case analysis for all possible results of this eXternal call.

 TODO It should protect calls to observer, too.

 The referee's game state suffices to resume a game at exact round bondaries.

-The module comes with three entry points:
+The module comes with one entry point:

 - referee/zero, which consumes a list of players and runs the game with a random state
 - referee/state, which consumes a preconfigured state (plus optional observer) for testing
-- referee/config, which is like referee/state and also allows the configuration of several items
+- referee/config, which consumes
+  - a referee configuration including an initial state
+  - a list of external players (which implement `../Common/player-interface`.

 Configurations: A configuration dictionary may contain:

 - an initial state;
-- a limit on the number of rounds that the referee will run before declaring an end to the game;
 - a flag that controls whether some rudimentary game information goes to the "console";
 - a per-turn time limit, which enforces how many seconds a player gets per call; and
 - an observer.